-- 3. Please refer to the International Admissions page of the HBU website for detailed information and requirements. - 4.
-Please see the "Graduate Admissions" section of this catalog for the specific requirements as they relate to the appropriate graduate program of interest."
+- 3. All international applicants must submit copies of all relevant immigration documents, including passport, visa, and I-94.
+Please refer to the International Admissions page of the HBU website for detailed information and requirements. - 4.
+Please see the "Graduate Admissions" section of this catalog for the specific requirements as they relate to the appropriate graduate program of interest." - 5.
+Holders of non-immigrant visas will be required to demonstrate English proficiency in one of the following ways: - SAT/ACT (requirement for all freshman applicants) - TOEFL - Successful completion of English Composition I and II from a regionally accredited institutions.